vineet416/Impact_of_Car_Features_on_Price/README.md

 ## **Future Directions**:
 - Incorporate recent data to capture emerging trends like EVs and autonomous vehicles.
 - Extend analysis to include consumer demographics for targeted marketing.

+# 📩 Feedback
+If you have any feedback, please reach out to me at Linkedin: https://www.linkedin.com/in/vineet-patel416/